yogsototh/Scratch/multi/blog/2010-07-09-Indecidabilities.md

 en: It is the _halting problem_.
 en:
 en: Theorem: It is undecidable given a description of a program, whether the program finishes running or will run forever.
-en: The idea of the proof is simple enough to be part of this entry.
+en: The idea of the proof is simple enough to be part of this article.
 en: And this is with pleasure I give you one here.

 fr: > Supposons qu'il existe un programme qui puisse dire si un autre programme s'arrête.
 Plus précisément :